How to Get From Kathmandu to Pokhara: The Ultimate Guide

 KATHMANDU TO POKHARA BUS (INCLUDES KATHMANDU TO POKHARA TOURIST BUS)

-We’ve used a number of different services, all of which provide about the same level of quality.
+We’ve used several different services, all of which provide about the same level of quality.

-Some of the other cheaper services we used in the past include Prithvi, World Touch and Blue Sky.
+In the past, we’ve used cheaper services such as Prithvi, World Touch and Blue Sky.

-These services are fine, however the buses are outdated, aren’t air-conditioned, and are sometimes driven by drivers who’d do better to spend time on a Formula 1 track than driving the winding, dangerous road from Kathmandu to Pokhara at such high speed.
+These services are fine, however, the buses are outdated, aren’t air-conditioned, and are sometimes driven by drivers who’d do better spending time on a Formula 1 track than driving the winding, dangerous road from Kathmandu to Pokhara at such high speed.

 In short, they’re bloody scary.